Fitzy-cmd/LastSiege/README.md

 ## Latest Update
 - Added heavy optimisations
-- Added day cycles to levels
+- Added day-night cycles to levels
 - Added 2 new levels
 - Added new tiles
 - Added a dedicated controls menu so they are easier to find